LucientZ/go-wiki/README.md

 # go-wiki

 This repo contains random experiments for me creating a basic wiki utilizing Golang as a backend.

-This includes a markdown parser for the wiki pages
+This includes a custom realtime markdown parser

 # To Run